wmetcalf/re_wrappers_delight/README.rst

 Currently the features missing are:

 * If you use substitution methods without a callback, a non 0/1 maxsplit argument is not supported.
-* No compile cache.
-  (If you care enough about performance to use RE2, you probably care enough to cache your own patterns.)

 Credits